jgerace/jgerace.github.io/_posts/2024-10-13-developer-journal-for-interviews.md

 Compare the outcomes to the state of the system before your project went live.
 What kind of data or graphs can illustrate the impact of the change?

 This acts as a record of your career journey.
 As a reference it can help keep you from committing the same mistakes over and over again.
-And it can help ensure that you apply what you've learned to future projects.
+And it can help remind you to apply what you've learned in your future projects.

-And it can help you in a job search!
+Plus, it can help you in a job search!

 ### Developer journals and your next opportunity